 Turmeric: A Powerful Ingredient With Health Benefits

 Turmeric has been used for cooking and health for thousands of years.
 It has a wide range of health benefits and can be a great item to include in your diet, either in cooking or through a supplement.
-Turmeric may also have some side effects that you should be aware of before taking it.
+Turmeric may also have some side effects that you should be aware of before using it.

 What Is Turmeric?